Young people claiming unemployment benefit in Barnet will be forced into unpaid work under a new pilot scheme.

 Oliver Gardner has been claiming JSA since he finished his A-levels last year.
 He believes the scheme is a good idea but worries it will not solve the problem of youth unemployment.

 The 18-year-old, of Lyonsdown Road, East Barnet, said: “It’s touching on the problem but not actually solving anything.
-It helps people’s self esteem but I don’t believe it will help them find a job.
+It helps people’s self esteem but I don’t believe it will help them find a

 “There are not enough jobs and employers seem to want someone who is ready to get on with it – it is hard to see how this experience will help.

 “It shows you’re actively looking for work and willing to work, which is a positive thing, but It is ridiculously hard to get a job.
-Everywhere wants two years of experience but I’m 18, how can I have it?”
+Everywhere wants two years of experience but I’m 18, how can I

 Work placements will include practical support such as CV writing and interview skills to help young people into employment.